-When you’ve got a very low churn rate, you only need to attract a (relatively) small number of new customers in order to achieve growth.
+When you’ve got a very low churn rate, you need to attract fewer new customers in order to achieve growth.

 The key to this is that you’re looking to retain customers for the long-term, measuring your average customer lifecycle in years rather than weeks or months.
 This means positioning your service as their must-have, and something they can’t do without.

 Paid refers to the growth achieved through the combination of low customer acquisition costs (CAC) and high customer lifetime values (LTV), and is the customer acquisition method most people will be familiar with.
 It means acquiring customers through paid channels: advertising or PPC campaigns, for example.

 The key here is that you need to be making a profit: if you’re spending £10 to acquire a customer, you need to be making enough over that customer’s lifetime to cover the £10 acquisition cost, your overheads, and have a bit left over.

 This leftover fraction of the customer’s lifetime value can then be reinvested into paid acquisition channels to attract new customers.
 The low CAC combined with high LTV makes it possible to profitably generate growth through paid channels.

 No company will achieve sustainable growth from just one of these engines in isolation.
 But to achieve the best results for your business, it’s vital that you identify the most relevant driver of growth for your service, and shape your SaaS marketing strategy accordingly.

 The most relevant engine of growth for your SaaS product may change over time as your company grows and your product reaches a larger audience.

 But particularly in the early stages, if you tried to split your energy between all three growth engines equally, you’ll end up being a “jack of all trades and master of none”.
 Focusing on one growth engine will provide clear, measurable insights as to what, specifically, is working well at driving revenue growth, and what isn’t.